 Scholars shall read and understand our Founding Values of truth and empathy, and to abide by the specific policies that flow from those values.

 Scholars from all disciplines shall seek truths in pursuant of a better understanding of our world.
 Scholars pursue their research in the way that works best for them.
-We expect that scholars will be honest and thoughtful, both in your scholarship and in your interactions with the community and world at-large.
+We expect that scholars will be honest and thoughtful, both in scholarship and in their interactions with the community and world at-large.

 Empathy demands that one act in good faith and assume good faith from others.
-RIIS expects everyone to approach each other in a spirit of kindness, generosity, and patience.
-Remember that we are a highly interdisciplinary and highly international community.
-Other people may be coming from perspectives or backgrounds that are very different from yours.
+RIIS expects members to interact in a spirit of kindness, generosity, and patience.
+We are a highly interdisciplinary and international community with members that may have very different perspectives and backgrounds.

-To maintain membership and affiliation, RIIS asks scholars to reaffirm their interest in being a research scholar and ongoing commitment to our values and policies once a year, this includes our Human Subjects Research Ethics Policy, our DEIAB Policy, Whistleblower Policy, and the Code of Conduct commitments.
+To maintain membership and affiliation, RIIS asks scholars to reaffirm their interest in being a research scholar and ongoing commitment to our values and policies once a year, including our Human Subjects Research Ethics Policy, our DEIAB Policy, Whistleblower Policy, and the Code of Conduct commitments.

 Section 2 — Nondiscrimination